What Is a CMS? Examples, Types, and How to Choose

 1. Traditional (Coupled) CMS

-In a traditional CMS, the content management backend and the website frontend are tightly connected.
+In a traditional website management system, the content editing backend and the website frontend are tightly connected.
 You edit content in the admin panel and it appears immediately on the same website.
 This is the most common type for business websites.

 2. Hosted / SaaS CMS

-A hosted CMS is delivered as a service — you pay a monthly subscription and the provider handles hosting, security, and infrastructure.
+A hosted website platform is delivered as a service — you pay a monthly subscription and the provider handles hosting, security, and infrastructure.
 You get a simpler setup but less control and flexibility.

 3. Headless CMS